Birendar-kumar-singh/NASSCOM-SOC-VLSI-DESIGN-AND_FLOW/README.md

 Steps to run CTS using TritonCTS :

 After improving the timming write the verilog by using command ```write_verilog /{path_of_the_previous_design_verilog} ``` after synthesis.
-Run floorplan and Placement with taking the new verilog after the improving timming.
+Run floorplan and Placement with the new verilog after the improving timing.

 ![Screenshot (1340)](https://github.com/Birendar-kumar-singh/NASSCOM-SOC-VLSI-DESIGN-AND_FLOW/assets/134377293/35981d63-59ba-46cf-9c16-8ce71f64666a)